 “The Turkish Hamam tradition goes far back to before the Turks reached Anatolia.
-When the Turks arrived they brought their own bathing tradition but were confronted with another, that of Romans and Byzantines.
+When the Turks arrived they brought their own bathing tradition but were confronted with other Roman and Byzantine methods.
 Eventually the two bathing traditions merged.
 Later, with the addition of the Moslem concern for cleanliness and respect for the uses of water, a new concept arose – the Turkish Bath.
 In time, the Turkish Bath became an institution with its own customs.”

 A range of equipment is associated with a “traditional” Turkish Bath.
 Most equipment described below was used during my hamam.
 Except for the spa owner who was also acting receptionist, everyone spoke Turkish only.
 This meant limited instructions and communication, but it worked.

 The process began with an aromatic sauna to open the pores.
 The divine scent in the sauna was invigorating and at the same time soothing.
 Afterwards you make your way to the kurna (marble basin surrounding the entire room).
 A pestemal (pesh-te-mahl) or Turkish towel fringed at both ends is wrapped around your torso from below the armpits to about mid-thigh.
 “The pestemal is striped or checked and made of a mixture of silk and cotton, pure cotton, or pure silk.”

-A pair of wooden clogs (called patens) keeps your feet clear of the wet marble floor and prevent slipping.
+A pair of wooden clogs (called patens) prevent slipping and keep your feet clear of the wet marble floor.
 “Patens are carved exquisitely and often embellished with mother-of-pearl or sheathed in-tooled silver.
 Sometimes they have jingles or a woven straw sheath.”
 Patens were not used for my hamam – we were barefoot.

 As you stretch out to relax on the warm marble kurna stone, a metal inlaid tas (bowl) made of weathered silver, tinned copper, or brass is used to pour warm to hot water over your body.